Businessplan.Earlylight.io | Updated: Feb 2026

 • HQ: Houston logistics and distribution anchor.

-• Pilot: Bleiblerville ranch for biodigester integration, test farming, and demonstrations.
+• Pilot: Bleiblerville ranch for modular BSF validation, test farming, and demonstrations.

 • Aqua Node: Palacios pilot under Morningtide Services.